dcfenga/sonar-quality-report/README.md

 - Run an analysis with sonar-scanner, maven, gradle, msbuild, etc.
 - Execute generete html report:

-  Copy the sonar-htmlreport-plugin.jar in the plugin folder of SonarQube (On linux path should be like `/opt/sonarqube/plugins`).
+  Copy the sonar-html-report.jar in the plugin folder of SonarQube (On linux path should be like `/opt/sonarqube/plugins`).

 - Restart SonarQube.